xwmx/dotfiles/Readme.markdown

 ## Setup

-Create a `$HOME/bin` directory if one doesn't already exist.

-If you are ready to live on the edge and go wild, copy the following and paste it into your terminal:
+Assuming you have [Homebrew](http://brew.sh/) installed, copy the following and paste it into your terminal:

     brew install alphabetum/taps/dots && \
     dots init https://github.com/alphabetum/dotfiles.git ~/.dotfiles && \